Lyher99/Khla-Khlouk-Game/README.md

 - Khmer language support
 - Mobile-friendly design
 - Random stop feature for each reel
-- Win detection system
+- Sound effects for spinning and stopping
-- Sound effects for spinning, stopping, and winning
+- Displays image names after each spin

 ## Technologies Used